LENT WEEK 6

 “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
 John 12:24

-Abundance unfolds: The amazing thing about a seed is that its fullness of beauty requires it to be broken open and undone.
+The amazing thing about a seed is that its fullness of beauty requires it to be broken open and undone.
 The shell cracks open, its insides come out and everything changes.
 The transformation looks like complete destruction.
 Much like Christ’s journey to the cross, it was in the breaking of his body and the pouring out of his blood that the abundance unfolded.
 His death on the cross looked like the end, but his complete undoing was our new beginning.

-This has been a pilgrimage from fallow to fertile, from death to life.
+We have walked through the preparation phase of a garden from winter to spring.
+We’ve gone from the restoration of the fallow winter to being made ready for a new season of growth.
+We have pilgrimaged from fallow to fertile, from death to life.
 This is the Lenten journey.
 It’s in the undoing, suffering and dying of Christ that we are made new.
-Through his death to resurrection, we have the hope that our story is never over.
-The garden can always bloom again, if properly cared for.
+Through his death to resurrection, we have this living hope that our story is never over.
+The garden will bear fruit, if properly cared for, securely planted in the Truth of God’s promises.

 Guided Journal Prompts: